Israel Adesanya MMA Record: 'Last Stylebender' Boasts 7 UFC Title Wins

-Ahead of his UFC Middleweight Title defense against Sean Strickland in the main event at UFC 293 this weekend, we have decided to take a deep dive into the MMA career of Israel Adesanya.
+In the aftermath of losing his UFC Middleweight Title to Sean Strickland in the main event at UFC 293 this weekend, we have decided to take a deep dive into the MMA career of Israel Adesanya.
 Read on to find out more about his professional MMA record, his UFC record, his record in UFC Title fights and how many knockouts he has under his belt.

 Israel Adesanya MMA Record

 Israel Adesanya turned professional back in 2012 with a debut knockout victory against James Griffiths in Auckland, New Zealand.
-Since then, Adesanya has had another 25 professional MMA fights, winning all but two of them.
+Since then, Adesanya has had another 26 professional MMA fights, winning all but three of them.

 Adesanya’s career has been nothing short of magnificent to date.
 ‘The Last Stylebender’ has some huge wins in recent time in the UFC over the likes of Alex Pereira, the great Anderson Silva, Jared Cannonier, Robert Whittaker twice, Paulo Costa, Yoel Romero, Kelvin Gastelum, Derek Brunson and Marvin Vettori to name but a few.

-There is no question that Israel Adesanya is arguably the single most entertaining and skilful fighter on the UFC roster, as well as being one of the most likeable characters in all of MMA.
+There is no question that Israel Adesanya is one of the most entertaining and skilful fighter on the UFC roster, as well as being one of the most likeable characters in all of MMA.
 His career up to now has been sensational, and he still has some huge nights left before he hangs his gloves up.

 As previously mentioned, Israel Adesanya made his professional MMA debut over a decade now.
 He was on an Supremacy Fighting Championship 9 card where he made the perfect start to his career by winning via first round knockout.
 Adesanya then had 10 more fights as a pro MMA fighter before signing a deal with the Ultimate Fighting Championship (UFC).